d-priebe/Sports_Azure_Data_Pipeline/README.md

 # Sports_Azure_Data_Pipeline

 This repo extracts data from an external Soccer Rest API and utilizes Azures data platform for data integration and Orchestration.
-Furthermore, this Data pipeline utilizes Azure data foctory to connect to the external API, Azure data lake storage for storage and synapse notebooks to utilize apache spark for data processing for bronze, silver and gold table development.
+Furthermore, this Data pipeline utilizes Azure data factory to connect to the external API, Azure data lake storage for storage and synapse notebooks to utilize apache spark for data processing for bronze, silver and gold table development.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------

 This pipeline utilizes terraform for deploying resources on Azure.
-The three components here are the Terraform CLI, Terraform Provider, and the Azures resource manager.
+The three components here are the Terraform CLI, Terraform/Azure Provider, and Azures resource manager.
 Together these create IAC.

 Terraform CLI: Performs 3 main tasks